SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

 ## Collection
 **Data from Local System**

-??? abstract "AWS EC2 VM Export Failure"
+??? abstract "AWS CloudTrail EC2 VM Export Failure"

     Detects attempt to export an AWS EC2 instance.
 A VM Export might indicate an attempt to extract information from an instance.